 - Don’t: Clean with vinegar (acid), as it can eat away at your concrete floor.
 The acidic property of vinegar cannot be used in cleaning unsealed concrete floors which would result in unwanted patterns referred to as etching.

 How to Clean Unsealed Concrete Floors Outdoors

 Apply this method to unsealed garage floors and exterior stamped concrete.

 Exterior concrete requires more effort as it’s exposed to outside conditions.
-Everything from weather conditions, plant matter stains, car oil, grease and tire marks.
+Everything from weather conditions, plant matter stains, car oil, grease, and tire marks.
 We advise doing a thorough clean monthly.

 Once a year, or if your floors are filthy, the best option is to rent a hot water pressure washer (3000 PSI or 4 GPM rating) for a detailed clean.

 Depending on your stains, you may want to use an acidic or enzymatic cleaner first with a scrubbing brush.
 It is always best to use an alkaline cleaner to follow up.
 This neutralizes the acid’s effect on the concrete and protects it from degradation.

 - Make solution: Mix the solution in a bucket.
 For a general clean, you can use trisodium phosphate as an alkalizer.
 Use a quarter cup for every gallon of water.
 For a stronger solution, use up to half a cup for every gallon.

 - Clean floor: Hose the floor to dampen it and carefully spread the solution over the floor.
 Using your hard-bristled broom with pressure, start scrubbing the surface and aggravating the suds into the surface.

 - If using a pressure washer, fill the machine and start at the edges closest to the building.
 Using sweeping strokes, push the liquid toward the grass or out of the garage door.
 Pay attention to any crevices, cracks, or hardened dirt.

 - Rinse: For both methods, follow up with a garden hose to rinse off the solution.
 If the cleaning wasn’t sufficient, repeat the steps one more time.
 You can use a soft edge scraper to clean any water pools for a quicker and even dry.